Mavricus/corebits/README.md

-# Corebits - Modular Node.js Toolkit
+# CoreBits - Modular Node.js Toolkit

-**Corebits** is your plug-and-play foundation for building reliable Node.js backends — fast.
+**CoreBits** is your plug-and-play foundation for building reliable Node.js backends — fast.

 Say goodbye to rigid frameworks and fragile glue code.
-Corebits delivers a powerful set of modular, production-ready tools — from loggers and object validators to interchangeable key-value stores and messaging adapters — all designed to work seamlessly together.
+CoreBits delivers a powerful set of modular, production-ready tools — from loggers and object validators to interchangeable key-value stores and messaging adapters — all designed to work seamlessly together.